Ted Thompson, 68, GM when Packers won last Super Bowl, dies

 With Thompson as general manager, the Packers made eight consecutive playoff appearances from 2009-16, including the Super Bowl championship season in 2010.

+“When I think about Ted, who he was as a man will always carry more weight than what he did professionally,” said Dallas Cowboys coach Mike McCarthy, who coached the Packers from 2006-18.
+“There has never been a finer human being to walk the playing fields or have a presence in the scouting rooms.

+“Ted gave me an opportunity of a lifetime.
+As a young first-time head coach who thought he had all the answers, I couldn’t have been matched with a more perfect leader.
+He taught me patience.
+I will forever remember all of the times he would simply smile at me and say, ‘Slow down young man.’ “

-That Super Bowl team featured defensive back Charles Woodson, Thompson’s most notable veteran free agent signing.
-Woodson, the 2009 NFL Defensive Player of the Year, tweeted that ”once upon a time circa 2006 I was a free agent and one team took a shot on me orchestrated by Ted Thompson.”
+The 2010 Packers team that won the Super Bowl featured defensive back Charles Woodson, Thompson’s most notable veteran free agent signing.
+Woodson, the 2009 NFL Defensive Player of the Year, tweeted that “once upon a time circa 2006 I was a free agent and one team took a shot on me orchestrated by Ted Thompson.”

 “He was willing to dabble in free agency,” Murphy said.
 “But he knew the best way to build a team was through the draft.”